PauloPigassi/booksearch-application/README.md

 # booksearch-application

-I created two services using Netflix eureka because I thought simulating “/books” as an external application would be better.
+I created two services using Netflix eureka simulating “/books” as an external application would be better.

 All of the services (Eureka Server, Search Application, Books Service, and MongoDB) are on a docker-compose, as you know, you just need to run the "docker compose up" command, in the project folder.